mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     **Backstab**: (1)

 name:     Mask of Shadows
-text:     Your General gains +1 Attack.
+text:     Your General gains +1⚔️.
 Your General gains Backstab (4).

 name:     Mass Flight
 text:     Give all friendly minions Flying this turn.